Azure/Verified-Telemetry/README.md

  | tick               | Should return the present tick value                                                    |    REQUIRED FOR FALLCURVE SIGNATURE     |
  | interrupt_enable   | Should enable global interrupts on the MCU                                              |  OPTIONAL FOR FALLCURVE SIGNATURE |
  | interrupt_disable  | Should disable global interrupts on the MCU                                             |  OPTIONAL FOR FALLCURVE SIGNATURE |
-* Samples for implementation of platform functions can be found [here](https://github.com/Azure/Verified-Telemetry-Device-Sample/blob/main/MXChip/AZ3166/app/sample_vt_device_driver.c) in the Device Samples
+* Samples for implementation of platform functions can also be found [here](https://github.com/Azure/Verified-Telemetry-Device-Sample/blob/main/MXChip/AZ3166/app/sample_vt_device_driver.c) in the Device Samples

 ## Middleware API Documentation